 Location: LBNL Building 50 Auditorium

-BIDS Senior Fellows Bin Yu , Phil Stark, John Canny and Kristofer Bouchard are among the confirmed speakers.
+BIDS Senior Fellows Bin Yu , Philip Stark, John Canny and Kristofer Bouchard are among the confirmed speakers.
 The conference planning team includes BIDS Senior Fellows Dani Ushizima and Kristofer Bouchard.

 John Canny is a professor of engineering in the Computer Science Department.
 He has made significant contributions in various areas of computer science and mathematics, including artificial intelligence, robotics, computer graphics, human-computer interaction, computer security, computational algebra, and computational geometry.
 As the author of “A Variational Approach to Edge Detection” and the creator of the widely used Canny edge detector, he was honored for seminal contributions in the areas of robotics and machine perception.